-The Black Mambas are an all-female anti-poaching unit (APU) dedicated to protecting wildlife in South-Africa.
+The Black Mambas are an all-female anti-poaching unit dedicated to protecting wildlife in South Africa.

 Stronger women.
 Safer wildlife.
 Resilient communities.